-The Prospector ships with a 135mm spaced chromoly fork with rear disc brake spacing.
-This allows for drivetrain redundancy, since the front and rear wheels are swappable.
-For example, one could run a Rohloff hub in the rear and a single speed hub in the front for a long trip in a remote location without access to any bike shops.
+The Prospector ships with a 135mm spaced chromoly fork with rear wheel disc brake spacing.
+This is the only fatbike fork standard with any kind of expedition benefit, as you can find a replacement rear disc wheel or hub nearly anywhere in the world.
+It also adds some additional flexibility in the form of drivetrain redundancy, since the front and rear wheels are swappable.
+For example, one could use a derailer hub in the rear and a single speed hub in the front for a long trip in a remote location without access to any bike shops.

 The frame is compatible with any 100-120mm travel 29er suspension fork, but we like the RockShox Bluto because it works well and features the same wheel and tire clearance as the frame, so you can run 26x4", 650Bx3.25" or 29er tires up to 3" wide to match the rear.